NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 16.md

 After this, he appeared in a different form to two of them walking on their way into the country.

 ###### 13
-And they went and reported it to the rest, who did not believe them either.The Great Commission
+And they went and reported it to the rest, who did not believe them either.

+### The Great Commission

 ###### 14
 Later he appeared to the Eleven themselves as they were reclining at the table.
 He rebuked their unbelief and hardness of heart, because they did not believe those who saw him after he had risen.